livingdocsIO/documentation/reference-docs/includes/intro.md

 (note: we are not talking about a class in the sense of OO, just to visualize the hierarchical connection)

-It is important to understand that a `doc-include` service ("foo" in the example above) can be used in multiple components/directives in different configurations.
+It is important to understand that a `doc-include` service ("your-include-service" in the example above) can be used in multiple components/directives in different configurations.
 For example you could do a new component that is pretty much the same as the example above but changes the `minCount` to 6 which would in effect tell the user interface not to render a number input (if `minCount` == `maxCount` no interface is rendered).

 ### What are the customizations